ToniWonKanobi/theoveranalyzed.net/posts/2015/1/31/bigfoot-footnotes-in-squarespace.md

 # Backstory

-Ever since I started following [prominent Apple bloggers](http://www.daringfireball.net) a few years ago, the concept of footnotes really grew on me subconsciously. [^sc]
+Ever since I started following [prominent Apple bloggers][daringfireball] a few years ago, the concept of footnotes really grew on me subconsciously. [^sc]

 I'm sure by now you have concluded that I can talk incessantly and often go off on long tangents.
 I think that is just how my brain works.
 Occasionally, whilst conversing with people, I often step outside myself and say/think, "Am I really still talking right now?
 Is this person *not* yet burned out?"[^bo]

-And so it would not surprise you that, in my writing, I find myself often having to use parenthesis and [em dashes](http://www.thepunctuationguide.com/em-dash.html) to explain my thoughts in more detail.
+And so it would not surprise you that, in my writing, I find myself often having to use parenthesis and [em dashes][thepunctuationguide] to explain my thoughts in more detail.
 Peruse my longform articles and I'm sure you'll find that to be the truth.
 Problem is, parsing through all those em dashes and parenthesis gets daunting for the reader.
 I bet if someone analyzed my average sentence length[^asl], I would be far past the 'readability length.'

 # Searching

-I searched high and low and came up on a [post](http://www.marco.org/2013/12/15/bigfoot) by Marco, in which he plugged a project by Chris Sauvé[^csa] of [lemondesign.com](http://www.lemondesign.com)[^ld] called [bigfoot.js](http://www.bigfootjs.com).
-I read through that and then did a few [DuckDuckGo](https://duckduckgo.com/?q=bigfootjs&t=osx) searches.
-I found this [post](http://recklessunicorn.net/blog/2014/2/11/how-to-use-bigfoot-on-squarespace)[^bfs] on [Reckless Unicorn](http://recklessunicorn.net/), and after **much** trial and error[^te], I finally got them working.
+I searched high and low and came up on a [post][marco 2] by Marco, in which he plugged a project by Chris Sauvé[^csa] of [lemondesign.com][lemondesign][^ld] called [bigfoot.js][bigfootjs].
+I read through that and then did a few [DuckDuckGo][duckduckgo] searches.
+I found this [post][recklessunicorn][^bfs] on [Reckless Unicorn][recklessunicorn 2], and after **much** trial and error[^te], I finally got them working.

-Note my liberal use of [fancy schmancy](http://www.urbandictionary.com/define.php?term=Fancy+Schmancy) footnotes in this post?
+Note my liberal use of [fancy schmancy][urbandictionary] footnotes in this post?
 Yay Bigfoot.js.[^pu]

 # `bigfoot-number.css` Troubles